-When installing chains, follow the manufacturer's instructions and mount them as tightly as you can.
-Drive slowly with chains installed.
-If you hear them contacting the body or chassis, stop and investigate.
-Make sure the chains are installed tightly, and that they are not contacting the brake lines or suspension.
-Remove the chains as soon as you start driving on cleared roads.
+When installing cables, follow the manufacturer's instructions, and mount them as tight as you can.
+Make sure they are not contacting the brake lines or suspension.
+Drive slowly with them installed.
+If you hear them coming into contact with the body or chassis, stop and investigate.
+Remove them as soon as you begin driving on cleared roads.

-NOTICE: Chains of the wrong size or ones that are improperly installed can damage your vehicle's brake lines, suspension, body, and wheels.
-Stop driving if you hear the chains hitting any part of the vehicle.
+Traction devices that are the wrong size or improperly installed can damage your vehicle's brake lines, suspension, body, and wheels.
+Stop driving if they are hitting any part of the vehicle.